Rajaguru03/Snake_Game/README.md

 [﻿# Snake_Game](https://snake-game-lemon-pi.vercel.app/)
-This game works in PC and Laptops,
+This game works in PC and Laptops only,
 This game is won't work in mobile phone or any touching sense devices